smallAreaHealthStatisticsUnit/rapidInquiryFacility/Progress Reports/Peter Hambly.md

   * Network speed is around 10-20Mb/s (slower than my home broadband in rural Norfolk);
   * test 1002 took 120.7 compared to 83.1 on my desktop;
   * test 1003 took 281.1 compared to 167.1 on my desktop;
+* SQL Server build and then install on wsrifdb2.